cucumber-attic/website/apps/dynamic/views/events/bdd-fundamentals-boston-2018.md

 # BDD Fundamentals - 2 day BDD training

+BDD Kickstart is a two-day training in the fundamentals of Behaviour-Driven Development (BDD) and Cucumber.
+Thousands of agile teams are benefiting from clearer understanding and greater collaboration between business and IT that BDD brings.

-By the end of our BDD Fundamentals training you will have a strong understanding of the techniques and tools associated with BDD and be able to explain the benefits to your colleagues.
+By the end of this course you will acquire the fundamental technical and non-technical skills required to confidently practise BDD.

 This course is based on proven and practical techniques, which we've taught to hundreds of ambitious teams around the world.
-If you are considering implementing Behaviour-Driven Development practices into your team, this is the ideal course for you.

 Both days are led by **Matt Wynne**, an accomplished trainer, coach and co-author of *[The Cucumber Book](https://pragprog.com/book/hwcuc2/the-cucumber-book-second-edition)* and co-founder of Cucumber Ltd.